ofloveandhate/python_autograder/readme.md

 #### Important notes about student submissions:

-You should know and communicate the following to your students:
-* ⚠️ The student must submit *all* files with every attempt!!!!!
-You cannot programmatically enforce this, unfortunately.
-The bulk download feature on Canvas will only download the files from their latest submission.
+The downloading feature in this set of tools will download the most recent attached files of a base name, but only from ungraded submissions.

 ---